ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-amortised-analysis.md

 operation with a share of the total cost.
 <!-- OPENDSA: END -->

-The standard example for amortised analysis is dynamic arrays which were introduced in @sec:dynamic-arrays.
+The standard example for amortised analysis is dynamic arrays which were introduced in @sec:sequences:dynamic-arrays.
 In that section we gave an informal argument why it is important to grow the array in the right way.
 If we do it by doubling the array size, we get *amortised* constant time for all basic operations, but if we do it in the wrong way we get linear time operations in the worst case.